-Follow our landlord checklist for renting a house to make sure you and your tenants get off on the right foot.
+Follow our landlord checklist for renting a house and becoming a landlord to make sure you and your tenants get off on the right foot.

 You might also want to take a look at our other guides: